 Changing the strings:

-Tools that will make your life easier:
+Optional tools that make your life easier:

 - A string winder will save you a lot of time winding and unwinding the tuning pegs.
 I’ve just got a low budget one, but some of the fancy models like those by Planet Waves have string cutters too.
 Chuck Moore has one that attaches to a drill – the really efficient way!

 - A tuner.
 Unless you want to guess where A=440 is (or have perfect pitch), keep one of these handy.